Credit Transfer FAQs

 There are majors that require a specific grade in some coursework or as a prerequisite for enrollment in a subsequent course.
 For instance, a student must have earned a "C-" or better in English Composition I before taking English Composition II OR Accounting majors must earn a "B-" in Financial Accounting.
 Transfer students are held to these academic program requirements and must have earned the specified grade in the equivalent transferring course.
 In the second example, a transfer student majoring in Accounting who earned a "C-" in the equivalent to Financial Accounting at their previous, Ohio institution in the Fall of 2006 would have the credit transferred, but it would not meet the requirement for the major.

-The Transfer Center will email you at your @kent.edu address when your official evaluation has been completed or updated so be sure to set up your FlashLine account when you are notified of your admission.
+You will receive an email at your @kent.edu address when your official evaluation has been completed or updated so be sure to set up your FlashLine account when you are notified of your admission.

 2. What accreditation does Kent State accept?